 Google Analytics Client ID offers infinite possibilities for marketers

 Google Analytics Client ID is one of the most important and core concepts in Google Analytics.
 It ensures that we get deep insights into understanding user behavior and user journey.
 Before moving ahead, it is essential to understand what is Client ID.
-In simple terms, it is a part of Google Analytics cookie which is generated by default to track users.
-Google Analytics Client ID plays an instrumental role in deriving cross domain tracking reports and a unique way to identify user, .
-Insights from cross-domain tracking helps us to de-duplicate users across domains for businesses with multiple websites.
+In simple terms, it is a part of the Google Analytics cookie which is generated by default to track users.
+Google Analytics Client ID plays an instrumental role in deriving cross-domain tracking reports and a unique way to identify users.
+Insights from cross-domain tracking help us to de-duplicate users across domains for businesses with multiple websites.
 Marketers can also study user behavior and user journey for effective re-marketing with user classification.

 A broader outlook on the utilization and implementation of Client ID on Websites